Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

    This was implemented in https://github.com/python/cpython/pull/128869.

 2. **Per-thread current task**:
-   Python 3.14 stores the current task on the current thread state instead of a global dictionary mapping event loops to their current tasks.
+   Python 3.14 stores the current task in the thread state structure, which is local to each thread.
 By storing the current task on the thread state, the overhead of accessing the current task is reduced, allowing for lock-free access to the current task while avoiding dictionary lookup.
    This allows for faster switching between tasks -- a very frequent operation in asyncio.

    This design allows for lock-free access to the current task and avoids reference counting and lock contention on the global dictionary.